top of page

 The pond's rim is teeming with ivy and oak and continues to fill with rain.
 With my attention diverted to its perimeter, I consider the systems around this site-within-a-site.1 I know that water rolls down the transite roofs and is carried through a series of drains to the pond.
 I trace their paths with an old site map and count my paces between cast iron grills.

-The loading dock is half-full of water.
 Two deeper pools, one on each side of a slanted median host tadpoles in various stages of development.
-All have since hatched from the slimy and translucent, yet protective strands I remember encountering with fascination as a child.
+All have since hatched from the slimey and translucent, yet protective strands I remember encountering with fascination as a child.
 Their narrow tails flit and propel their round, dark bodies among strands of green algae.

-On sunny days when the sky is clear and blue, the steel trusses above the loading dock are mirrored in the surface tension on the water.
-The color is cool and dark.
+On sunny days when the sky is clear and blue, the steel trusses above the loading dock are mirrored in the surface tension on the still water.
+The color is cool and dark and implies greater depth.
+The basin is surrounded with earthy red palettes and pallets (local brick), just as the pond is encircled by local color such as sumac, the red-tinged leaves of fading dogwood, and the golden quivers of river birch, and sandbar willow.

 December, 2024